refactor

 })

 Collapses a node into a relationship.
-Can only collapse nodes with exactly 1 in relationship, and exactly 1 out relationship.
+The procedure can only collapse nodes with exactly 1 in relationship, and exactly 1 out relationship.
 The node must not have any self relationships.
 Collapsing any node that doesn't satisfy these requirements results in an exception.

 Input: